If you have ever heard the story of Alibaba and the forty thieves you already know how crucial passwords are. In the story

 What is a strong password and why should you care?

-Most people when assigning a password want to use the password without having to "think" (recall) about what the password is.
+Most people when assigning a password want to remember the password without having to remember the password.
 Some people will store their passwords in a secondary file and fail to assign a password to the secondary file.
 If you don’t protect your passwords, you’ve increased the chance of compromising the very data you want to protect.
 Additionally, there are plenty of websites that track and record passwords that are used by people.
-This information, stored in what’s commonly called “Rainbow Tables”, can be used to break through the password-protected file.
+This information, stored in what’s commonly called “Rainbow Tables”, can be used to break through the password-protected file or section of data.
 These Rainbow Tables are available for a small fee and some of them actually are free to anyone who wants to wait for the download to finish.
-A collection of tables can be quite large (terabytes of data).

 The basic concept you should think of is if a hacker stumbles upon your password it should look like a string of completely random characters and not even remotely close to being a password so the hacker isn’t tempted to even try the password in the first place.